-It’s hard to resist the temptation of of a crackling fire, but how do you pick between a gas or wood burning fireplace?
+It’s hard to resist the temptation of of a crackling fire, but how do you choose between a gas or wood burning fireplace?
 There are many factors to consider when deciding how to keep your home nice and toasty.

 Aesthetics and Efficiency

-- Wood: A wood burning fireplace typically wins in the sensation category.
+- Wood: A wood burning fireplace typically wins in the experience category.
 You get the crackle.
 You get the pop.
 You get the ability to roast marshmallows indoors.
 Something you don’t get is a powerful heating source.
 Wood fires typically receive up to a 15% efficiency rating, much lower than a furnace that has consistent service performed.
-They do get very hot, but most of that heat is released up the chimney.
+They do get very hot, but most of that heat disappears up the chimney.
 Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the house up the chimney.

 Air Quality and Maintenance